JourneyDeprecated/Youtube-Video-Blocker-Deprecated-/README.md

 3. Take the downloaded ZIP file and extract its contents somewhere safe like "%localappdata%\google\chrome". (if the files get moved/deleted then the extension will stop working).
 4. With the extension downloaded and extracted, you can now install it.In Chrome, navigate to chrome://extensions
 5. Installing the extension is extremely easy.
 All you need to do is drag-and-drop the folder you extracted onto Chrome’s Extensions page.
 6. The extension should be installed!
-You should now see it in the list of your extensions, and it’s icon (if it has one) will be in the Chrome menu.
+You should now see it in the list of your extensions, and it’s icon will be in the Chrome menu.
 That’s it!
 Super painless
+7. If you would like to keep your settings, click the old version of the extension and click on export and export the .json anywhere.
+8. Go to the new version of the extension and click on import and import the .json you just made.

 ## How to update